tammet/gkc/Share/README.md

     ./rdiff.py base_parallel4.txt sharedunits_parallel4.txt

-The script prints out all these problems where one log file contains a proof and the other contains a failed proof attempt: the left log line is printed first, followed by a failed log file.
+The script prints out all these problems where one log file contains a proof and the other contains a failed proof attempt: the left log file line is printed first, followed by a corresponding right log file line.
 Finally the script prints out the number of proofs found in the left log file, for which the right log contains a failed attempt, and analogously the number of proofs found in the right log file, for which the left log contains a failed attempt.
 Example of the end of output of the call above: